How to Source Products to Sell on Amazon: Best Sourcing Strategies

 Prime delivery - Because arbitrage sellers or dropshippers cannot ship fast, you should typically avoid products listed with Prime delivery.

-How to find a product for private label selling
+Finding a product for private-label selling

-Private label selling requires you to research different ideas to find out what you want to sell.
+Private-label selling requires you to research different ideas to find out what you want to sell.
 The AMZScout Product Database is a powerful product research tool that allows you to find your desired products quickly.
 Below are the steps you can take to use this tool:

 Step 1: Access the AMZScout Product Database.